techservicesillinois/template-repo-sync/README.md

 ## Endpoint Connections

-None - Changes made by this tool should be managed through a separate dedicated tool, such as `git`.
+No endpoints.
+The outputs of this this tool are managed through a separate dedicated tool, such as `git`.